Avoid This One Mistake in Constructing an RFP for a Customer Data Platform

 This is where we can help.

-If you want to ensure an optimal vendor selection, do not base your RFP on CDP features.
+If you want to ensure an optimal vendor selection, don’t just focus your RFP on CDP features.
 Doing so will only guarantee that you know which features each vendor offers.

 Instead, if you want to be assured a vendor actually delivers on your marketing objectives, focus on them.
 Your objectives.
 First and foremost.
 Don’t wait until later.